 Second Year – Research Student: After completing the Marine Biology course, you are eligible to return as a Research Student.
 Michael will help you come up with a project and provide you with the necessary materials to conduct your research onsite.

-Application Deadline – A complete application and $250 deposit must be received before March 23rd in order to be considered for the trip.
+Application Deadline – A complete application and $250 deposit must be received before the Application Deadline (see Trip Details & Deadlines) in order to be considered for the trip.

 Special Needs and Accommodations: If the applicant requires special accommodations for any type of disability or special need, a legal guardian is required contact us first at email@example.com or (715)499-0067 before applying to confirm it is an accommodation we can provide and that the applicant can navigate all the activities safely.
 Failure to disclose needed accommodations will result in your student being sent home if we cannot prepare or offer the appropriate accommodations.